luanpotter/jquery-numeric-field/README.md

  * node, packages.json so we can use grunt
  * bower, already setup with qunit and jquery dependencies
  * grunt, already setup to build, run tests, etc
- * a simple jquery plugin structure and a qunit test for it (can be changed!)
+ * a simple jquery plugin structure and a qunit test for it (can be changed to other hs libs, of course)

 Forking?
 ======
 To use it for yourself, you need to change the file config.sh to setup your github username, name and email.
+Conveniently, you can fork this repo for you so you don't need to change it all the time.